Juanmiguelramirez0/Appdev1/03_about_me.md

 # About Me

 **Name:** Juan Miguel Ramirez
-**Course & Year:** Associate in Computer Technology (ACT), 2nd Year
+**Course & Year:** Bachelor of Science in Information Systems (BSIS), 3rd Year
-**Fun Fact:** I love playing basketball and coding at night.
+**Fun Fact:** Just like my WiFi, my love life has no strong connection..

 ---

 ## Why I Want to Learn Git & GitHub
-I want to learn Git and GitHub because they are essential tools for teamwork and version control in programming.
-Knowing how to use them will help me manage my projects better, collaborate with others effectively, and prepare for future work as a web developer.
+I want to learn Git and GitHub so I can manage my projects better, work with others easily, and get ready for my future job as a web developer.